These flies work, and these rivers produce. Links are below.

-Note that these are all amply-stocked waters that many already visit and about which much information already has been written both on-line and in books.
+Note that these are all amply-stocked waters that many already visit and about which much information already has been published.

 Of course, “your mileage may vary.”
 There are many flies and rivers out there with which I do not have experience.
 So much water, so many patterns!

 But, I am not linking to waters or flies that have not, over repeated attempts, produced.

 So, I’m happy to share what I’ve learned.

 - Millers: nymphs

 DIY FISHING SPOTS

 - The Farmington is my favorite.
 Big browns, great dry-fly action and plenty of room, usually.
 People hit the “glory pools,” but there are plenty of fish at other spots, if you’re willing to walk

 - The Swift River around Rt.
 9, including the Y-Pool, and the Hatchery Pipe Area are easy-access areas for which you do not need a guide.
 The area below Bondsville is productive and faces much less pressure.
 Legendary angler Gary Metras has a special presentation on winter fly fishing at the Swift, complete with detailed fly recommendations

 - The Squannacook’s easily accessible spots and the Peter Bertozzi Area